softwaremill/odelay/README.md

 ### Timers

-In order for the example above to compile, an instance of an `odelay.Timer` needs to be in implicit scope, as you would an ExecutionContext for Scala Futures.
+In order for the example above to compile, an instance of an `odelay.Timer` needs to be in implicit scope, as an ExecutionContext would when working with Scala Futures.

-`odelay.Timers` defined an interface for task scheduling.
-Implementations of `odelay.Timers` are defined for a number of environments and platforms so you can make the most of the tools you alread have on hand.
+`odelay.Timers` define an interface for task scheduling.
+Implementations of `odelay.Timers` are defined for a number of environments and platforms so you can make the most of the tools you already have on hand.

 #### JdkTimer

 The default Timer is a standard jdk [ScheduledExecutorService][ses] backed Timer.

-To make the example above compile.
-Import the default `Timer`.
+To make the example above compile, import the default `Timer`.

 ```scala
 import scala.concurrent.duration._